 Best for: People who have access to a variety of workout machines and enjoy working out in a group setting.

-Anyone suffering from a bit of "gym-timidation" can put those fears to rest.
+Anyone experiencing a bit of "gym-timidation" can put those fears to rest.
 "Never be afraid or uncomfortable to look silly at the gym, there is most definitely someone there to help," says Jennifer Emge, a coach who creates personalized exercise plans at Courage to Sweat.

 Often, that help comes in the form of a complimentary personal-training session when you sign up for your gym membership.
 "I'd use your first session with your trainer to set intent and to identify your strengths and weaknesses through a gait analysis and a breakdown of your movement," says Michael Moody, a personal trainer and host of the podcast The Elements of Being.